 The songwriting process at The Happiness Club is an open forum discussion and brainstorming session.
-Once a topic is chosen we exchange questions, thoughts, and ideas to identify a theme.
-We then break into groups to create lyrics and melodies.
-We come back together to combine the efforts that create The Happiness Club's music each year.
+Once a topic is chosen the kids exchange questions, thoughts, and ideas to identify a theme, then break into groups to create lyrics and melodies.
+They come back together to combine the efforts that create The Happiness Club's music each year.

 Where do the kids live?

 70% of the kids are growing up in neighborhoods with gangs, poor schools and poverty such as Pilsen, Bronzeville, Englewood, South Shore, Chatham, Garfield Park, Humbolt Park, Roseland and Kenwood.
 The remainder of the kids in the group live in neighborhoods throughout the city and suburbs including middle class and upper income communities.

 At The Happiness Club, we feel it is vital for inner city kids to get to know and work with kids of other cultures and backgrounds and vice versa.
 This is the best way to teach tolerance and ultimately address the root of the violence that surrounds them.

 What have the kids learned?
 They have learned that they are more alike than they are different: they share the same fears, hopes, dreams and goals, despite where they live or the color of their skin.
 By and large all children want the same things out of life.

 Members of The Happiness Club receive professional dance and vocal training at weekly rehearsals.
 In addition, they are given the opportunity to assist in choreographing numbers, writing lyrics, producing music and recording and mixing songs.
 Given the budget constraints at most inner-city public schools – especially in the arts – there is no way the kids would ever receive this caliber of training or exposure to the arts without The Happiness Club.